Congregatio Discipulorum Domini

-The Congregation of the Disciples of the Lord (also known as Congregatio Discipulorum Domini in Latin) is a Catholic religious institute founded by future Cardinal Celso Costantini, an Italian, in 1928 at Xuanhua (Süanhwafu) of Hebei Province in China, with the help of the Spanish Redemptorist missionaries.
-It is one of Catholic institutes to be established in Asia.
+The Congregation of the Disciples of the Lord (Ecclesiastical Latin: Congregatio Discipulorum Domini; Traditional Chinese: 主徒會) is a Catholic religious institute founded by the Italian archbishop and future cardinal Celso Costantini in 1928 at Xuanhua (Süanhwafu) of Hebei Province in China, with the help of the Spanish Redemptorist missionaries.
+It is one of the first Catholic institutes to be established in Asia.

-The Congregation has been based in Taiwan since 1949 after Joseph Yang and other religious members fled; the congregation fell under the direction of Archbishop Joseph Guo Jincai.
+In 1949, following the Chinese civil war, the congregation was expelled and has since been based in Taiwan.

+List of superiors-general

+The CDD elected its first superior-general in 1933: